KirbyBrown/TVQueue/README.md

 ### First login

 Once you have registered and logged in, you will be greeted with a nice, fresh, empty screen.
 This is your Queue.
-Click on the 'Manage Shows' link at the top right.
+Click on the 'Add a new Show' button at the bottom of your screen to get started.

 #### Adding a show

-Click 'Manage Shows'.
-The link is in the upper right corner of the interface, on the navigation bar.
-Then choose the option 'Add Show'.
+Click 'Add a new Show'.
+The button is at the bottom of the interface, on the navigation bar.

-Enter the name of a TV Show in the search bar and click 'Go'.
+Enter the name of a TV Show in the search bar and click 'Go' (or press the 'Enter' key).
 From the list of results being displayed, click the 'Queue' button next to the appropriate entry (this will be disabled if a show is already in your queue).
-You will be directed to your list of shows, as though you had navigated to 'Mangage Shows' -> 'My Shows'.
+You will be directed to your list of shows, as though you had navigated to 'Mangage Shows'.

 ### Managing Shows

 Click 'Manage Shows'.
 The link is in the upper right corner of the interface, on the navigation bar.
-Then choose the option 'My Shows'.
 This will bring you to an alphabetical list of shows in your queue.
-From here you can set the last episode you viewed, remove a show, or view a subqueue of the episodes from just that show.
+From here you can set the last episode you viewed, remove a show, or view a subqueue (that automatically syncs with your main queue) of the episodes from just that show.
 The network on which the show was originally available will be indicated by a logo next to the show's poster.

 #### Removing a show

 Click 'Manage Shows'.
 The link is in the upper right corner of the interface, on the navigation bar.
-Then choose the option 'My Shows'.

 From the list of results being shown, click the 'Remove' button next to the entry for the show you are trying to delete from your queue.